 Yes, if they reject an initial placement, they can still be considered for another position later on.
 Right now when we interview students, we keep their records on their file.
 Later, if a position of their choice is available, we contact them; they do not need to reapply.

 What kinds of jobs does the internship help students prepare for?

 The internships help prepare students for a variety of jobs.
-It provides them with diversity of experience they can put on their resume, and allows them to grow as a professional individual while still studying.
+It provides them with a diversity of experience they can put on their resume and allows them to grow as a professional individual while still studying.
 More and more soft skills and technical skills are proving to be invaluable in the workplace.
 One advisor sent us this article, “The Surprising Thing Google Learned about Its Employees,” and it gives some great insight into the value of ATLAS internships.